mokayaj857/Soko-Beauty/README.md

   - 📁 `themes`: Contains specific theme configurations.
     - 📄 `dark.dart` and `light.dart`: Define theme configurations for dark and light themes respectively.

-*Features*:
+_Features_:

 - **Auth Feature**, **Chat Feature**, **Post Feature**, **Shop Feature**, **Video Feature**:
   - 📁 `data`: Handles data-related operations such as data retrieval and storage.
-  - 📁 `domain`: Houses business logic and entities, ensuring a clean separation of concerns.
   - 📁 `views`: Contains UI-related components including screens, services, and widgets.

-*Home Module*:

-- 📁 `data`: Currently empty, suggesting no specific data-related tasks at the home module level.
-- 📁 `domain`: Also empty, implying no defined business logic directly tied to the home module.
+_Home Module_:

-- 📁 `views`: Screens, services, and widgets directly related to the main navigation and home screen functionalities.
+- Screens, services, and widgets directly related to the main navigation and home screen functionalities.

 These folders and files help us maintain a clear separation of concerns, organize our codebase efficiently, and facilitate seamless collaboration.
 If you have any questions or need further clarification, feel free to reach out.